Clarborough & Welham Community

 Click here for our website’s latest visitor statistics

-Bassetlaw District Council are again supporting the Nottinghamshire Festival of Science and Curiosity.
-During the half-term week, we are hosting lots of events at Worksop’s Skills Hub and also Retford’s Bassetlaw Museum.
+Bassetlaw District Council again supported the Nottinghamshire Festival of Science and Curiosity.
+During the half-term week, we hosted lots of events at Worksop’s Skills Hub and also Retford’s Bassetlaw Museum.

 The full programme at both centres